 As “the world’s leading resource for online family history and genealogy,” Ancestry provides access to a large and diverse collection of online genealogical databases to help research your family’s history.
 The Ancestry Library Edition provides an exceptional array of information, beginning with census, birth, marriage, death, military, land, and immigration records.
-Ancestry Library Edition does not include every feature and database provided by the Ancestry edition available to individuals at home; to learn more about the differences, please click here.
+Ancestry Library Edition does not include every feature and database provided by the Ancestry edition available to individuals at home.
+Learn more about the differences.

 The Library provides access to Ancestry Library Edition on site but access is not available from home.
 Patrons may access the database by connecting to our wireless Internet with their laptops.
-To access Ancestry while in the library, please click here or on the image to the left.
+Access Ancestry while in the library.

 Access anywhere through researchIT CT

 HeritageQuest Online is available via researchIT CT for use wherever you find most convenient.
 The information supplied by HeritageQuest provides a great starting point if you are just beginning to research your family history.
 This database enables access to 1790-1940 U.S. Federal Census Records, Mortality and Non-Population Schedules, Indian Census Rolls, a collection of genealogy and local history books and city directories, Freedman’s Bank Records and more.
 Content is supplied by Ancestry.com.
-To learn more about HeritageQuest resources, please click here.
+Learn more about HeritageQuest resources.

 HeritageQuest Online is available through researchIT CT, Connecticut’s digital research library.
-To access HeritageQuest Online please click here.
 If you are accessing the database from home, you will need to sign in by using your library card barcode.

 Differences between Ancestry Library Edition and HeritageQuest Online: